ral-facilities/icat-payara6/README.md

  - No logging from slf4j in payara6-Alpha2.
 Applications don't deploy in payara6-Alpha3/4.
 See https://github.com/payara/Payara/issues/5898
  - There is no working version of `org.glassfish.main.extras:glassfish-embedded-all` for glassfish 7, which is required for the datagateway-download-api integration tests.
  - 2 integration tests fail in ids.server due to change of behaviour in icat 5: https://github.com/icatproject/ids.server/issues/129
  - Google Web Toolkit required by eCat does not support the Jakarta namespace.
-I've managed to build the required GWT libraries from a messily patched copy of the code but not yet tested it.

 ## Instructions – Phase 2